 Beach Fishing/Surf Galveston Fishing and Jetty Fishing

 Galveston has 32 miles of coast line and 28 miles of beaches – some of the popular fishing-beach areas are more West where more swimming and leisure beaches are more East.
-There are great catches over by the jetties (long stretch of rocks), as well!
+“Jetties” are the long stretch of rocks sticking out from the beach, and they can provide great catches as well!
 (61st Street Beach, Pirates Beach, and Jamaica Beach are great!)
 Red drum, speckled & sand trout, sandbar & mako shark, sheepshead, flounder, gaff-top catfish Mahi-Mahi are usually found further out on the ‘waterline” – where incoming and outgoing water meet

 Bay Fishing/Canal Galveston Fishing

-The bay and marshes are popular breeding areas for some schooling fish such as red drum and speckled trout.
-Flounder also enjoy bay water.
-Gar is also popular in the bay.
-Shrimp and blue crap are fun catches in the bay, as well.
-(Even for crabbing, a license is required.)
+The bay and marshes are popular breeding areas for a large variety of fish including some schooling fish such as red drum and speckled trout.
+Flounder and gar also enjoy the bay water, as well as shrimp and blue crap.
+(Remember: even for crabbing, a license is required.)
 Canal homes are located on the bay and are perfect for these kind of table dining room fish!

 Offshore & Deep Sea Fishing

-Marlin, Amber jacks, Tarpon, Barracuda, Tuna, Wahoo, Red Snapper, Grouper, King Mackerel
+Common fish include: Marlin, Amber jacks, Tarpon, Barracuda, Tuna, Wahoo, Red Snapper, Grouper, and King Mackerel.

-Fishing is an exhilarating experience because its unpredictable on the catch – if you catch something every time, it would be called catching instead of fishing!
+Fishing is an exhilarating experience because it’s unpredictable.
+Just remember: if you caught something every time you cast your line, it would be called “catching” instead of “fishing”!

 Stay with Ryson Real Estate and Vacation Rentals for all of your Galveston fishing adventure needs… Whether you’re coming down to enjoy a chartering service, or wanting leisurely fish, Ryson has the perfect spot for you and your group!